iterative/dvc.org/content/docs/command-reference/init.md

   [Initializing DVC in subdirectories](#initializing-dvc-in-subdirectories) for more details.

-- `--no-git` - initialize the DVC project detached from Git.
+- `--no-scm` - initialize the DVC project detached from Git.
 It means that DVC doesn't try to find or use Git in the directory it's initialized in.
 Certain DVC features are not available in this mode, please see [Initializing DVC without Git](#initializing-dvc-without-git) for more